 Also read between the lines; banks don’t always explicitly list all the skills that they want in graduate recruits, so the responsibilities of the role will be an indication.

 If you have done an internship, insight week or spring programme, or attended campus events, careers fairs or presentations (whether in person or virtual), consider what you learned about the competencies investment banking recruiters are looking for.
 Also read our guide to the skills you need for banking and investment graduate schemes for further information.

 Relate your extracurricular activities and interests to investment banking careers

 Make your examples relevant to the role when asked to prove that you possess the skills, knowledge or experience sought by your chosen investment banking employer.
 Your examples should have some bearing on: the responsibilities that you’ll have if you are taken on; the required skills and competencies; and/or the culture and values of the organisation.
 (Find out why company values matter when you're applying for a graduate investment banking job.)

-Andreas Hellstrand, a financial investment professional at Goldman Sachs, says: ‘Previous internships within the industry, such as at Deutsche Bank, and playing hockey at an elite level gave me a competitive edge in the application process.’
-Andreas’ experiences will have developed his teamworking skills and proven his ability to commit long-term to a group and interest – attributes investment banking employers want their employees to have.
+A graduate at Goldman Sachs says: ‘Previous internships within the industry, such as at Deutsche Bank, and playing hockey at an elite level gave me a competitive edge in the application process.’
+These experiences will have developed his teamworking skills and proven his ability to commit long-term to a group and interest – attributes investment banking employers want their employees to have.

-Simon Taillerfer, a senior analyst at Nomura, comments that he believes his interests in cooking, running and sailing (which saw him sail across the Atlantic) showed that he had ‘real passion and curiosity’, qualities that are sought by Nomura.
-Simon’s experiences also demonstrate his creativity, resilience and global outlook – competencies that are required by most investment banks, including Bank of America Merrill Lynch and UBS.
+A vice president at Nomura comments that he believes his interests in cooking, running and sailing (which saw him sail across the Atlantic) showed that he had ‘real passion and curiosity’, qualities that are sought by Nomura.
+His experiences also demonstrate his creativity, resilience and global outlook – competencies that are required by most investment banks.